qqmyers/sead2clowder/doc/src/sphinx/administration.rst

 Backing up your database
 ========================

 Before you begin the upgrade process, make you have upgraded your database.
-During the upgrade process your database will be updated to match withe the new version of the software.
+During the upgrade process your database will be updated to match with the new version of the software.
 If you ever want to rollback to a previous version of the software you will have to rollback the database as well.
-Following are command to backup your database, as well as the commands needed to restore the specific database
+Following are commands to backup your database, as well as the commands needed to restore the specific database

 Backing up MongoDB
 ------------------